 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
-Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
+Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems in the form of our chilli challenges.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.
-The children do not need to start at the same place, indeed different groups of children will start with different problems.
-The children should be encouraged to reason as often as possible using clear mathematical language, this can be modelled by stem sentences.